cachito2002/cse210-hw/README.md

 # cse210-student-template
-My name is Fernando Ferraez-Rincon
+My name is Fernando Ferraez-Rincon and this is going to be the beginning of a lit semester and wonderful beginnings!!!

 This repository contains the starter code for many different projects.
 They are arranged as follows: